matowens/ng-notify/README.md

 A simple, lightweight module for displaying notifications in your AngularJS app.

-Both JS and CSS files combine for < 4 kBs.
+Both JS and CSS files combine for ~4 kBs.

 IE8+ and the latest versions of Chrome, FireFox and Safari have been tested and are supported.
-If you do run across any issues, please submit a [new issue](https://github.com/matowens/ng-notify/issues) and I'll take a look.
+If you do run across any issues, please submit a [new issue](https://github.com/matowens/ng-notify/issues) and I'll take a look - or better yet - submit a PR with the bugfix and I'll merge it in.

 You can check out the demo here: [http://matowens.github.io/ng-notify](http://matowens.github.io/ng-notify)